as-pect/as-pect/readme.md

 -->
 ```
 SYNTAX
   asp --init                             Create a test config, an assembly/__tests__ folder and exit.
     asp -i
     asp --config=as-pect.config.js       Use a specified configuration
     asp -c as-pect.config.js
     asp --version                        View the version.
     asp -v
     asp --help                           Show this help screen.
     asp -h
     asp --types                          Copy the types file to assembly/__tests__/as-pect.d.ts
     asp -t
+    asp --compiler                       Path to folder relative to project root which contains
+                                         folder/dist/asc for the compiler and folder/lib/loader for loader.
+(Default: assemblyscript)

   TEST OPTIONS
     --file=[regex]                       Run the tests of each file that matches this regex.
 (Default: /./)
       --files=[regex]
       -f=[regex]

     --group=[regex]                      Run each describe block that matches this regex (Default: /(:?)/)
       --groups=[regex]
       -g=[regex]

     --test=[regex]                       Run each test that matches this regex (Default: /(:?)/)
       --tests=[regex]
       -t=[regex]

     --output-binary                      Create a (.wasm) file can contains all the tests to be run later.
       -o

     --norun                              Skip running tests and output the compiler files.
       -n

-  --nortrace                           Skip rtrace ref counting calculations.
+    --nortrace                           Skip rtrace reference counting calculations.
       -nr

     --reporter                           Define the reporter to be used.
 (Default: DefaultTestReporter)
       --reporter=SummaryTestReporter     Use the summary reporter.
       --reporter=DefaultTestReporter     Use the default test reporter.
       --reporter=JSONTestReporter        Use the JSON reporter (output results to json files.)
       --reporter=CSVTestReporter         Use the empty reporter (output results to csv files.)
       --reporter=EmptyReporter           Use the empty reporter.
 (This reporter reports nothing)
       --reporter=./path/to/reporter.js   Use the default exported object from this module as the reporter.

   PERFORMANCE OPTIONS
-  --performance                        Enable performance statistics for every test.
+    --performance                        Enable performance statistics for {bold every} test.
 (Default: false)
     --max-samples=[number]               Set the maximum number of samples to run for each test.
 (Default: 10000 samples)
     --max-test-run-time=[number]         Set the maximum test run time in milliseconds.
 (Default: 2000ms)
     --round-decimal-places=[number]      Set the number of decimal places to round to.
 (Default: 3)
     --report-median(=false)?
 Enable/Disable reporting of the median time.
 (Default: true)
     --report-average(=false)?
 Enable/Disable reporting of the average time.
 (Default: true)
     --report-standard-deviation(=false)?
 Enable/Disable reporting of the standard deviation.
 (Default: false)
     --report-max(=false)?
 Enable/Disable reporting of the largest run time.
 (Default: false)
     --report-min(=false)?
 Enable/Disable reporting of the smallest run time.
 (Default: false)
     --report-variance(=false)?
 Enable/Disable reporting of the variance.
 (Default: false)
 ```

 <!-- markdownlint-enable MD013 MD031 -->